named-data/NDN-CCL-API/memory-content-cache.rst

        The MemoryContentCache is experimental and the API is not finalized.

     Add the Data packet to the cache so that it is available to use to answer interests.
+If data.getMetaInfo().getFreshnessPeriod() is specified,
-If data.getFreshnessPeriod() is not negative, set the staleness time to now plus data.getFreshnessPeriod(), which is checked during cleanup to remove stale content.
+    set the staleness time to now plus data.getMetaInfo().getFreshnessPeriod(), which is checked during cleanup to remove stale content.
+After removing stale content, remove timed-out pending interests from :ref:`storePendingInterest <MemoryContentCache.storePendingInterest>`, then
+    if the added Data packet satisfies any interest, send it and remove the interest from the pending interest table.

     .. note::